microsoft/dotnet/Documentation/compatibility/htmltextwriter-does-not-render-br-element-correctly.md

 If an app depended on the extra `<BR />` tag,
 <xref:System.Web.UI.HtmlTextWriter.RenderBeginTag(System.String)>
 should be called a second time.
-Note that this behavior change only affects apps that are targeting the .NET Framework 4.6, so another option is to target a previous version of the .NET Framework in order to get the old behavior.
+Note that this behavior change only affects apps that target the .NET Framework 4.6 or later, so another option is to target a previous version of the .NET Framework in order to get the old behavior.

 ### Affected APIs